AnnemiekNieboer/AnnemiekNieboer/README.md

 ---

-I'm a student Front-end development at [Novi University](https://www.novi.nl/) and passionate about online customer experience.
+I'm a student Front-end development at [Novi University](https://www.novi.nl/) and passionate about online customer experience and a culture nerd.

 In August '22 I will finish my study, and I can't wait to start with the real deal in an exciting and challenging job.
 I'm looking for a company with a good basic stack, but also daring to experiment.
 Where you are encouraged to keep developing and also contribute something good to the world.